 It becomes even more tempting when you add the possibility of growing plants you can give as gifts or sell to friends, family, visiting dignitaries or even barter for health care!

+CAUTION: When ordering from online plant nurseries be cautious and check reviews on the business.
 So many people search the internet, hoping to get a steal of a deal, but end up with a disappointment that discourages their gardening spirit.
 When you order cheap plants from unknown sources, pay the shipping costs, and end up with something that doesn’t have a chance to survive, it’s not worth the trouble.
 Be frugal, but be smart.

 I’ll continue to add reputable sources to this article, but wanted to get it loaded right away, since spring has sprung.
 Grow more green!
 Give this concept a try, and you may find you get so caught up in the possibilities you’ll have free plants and flowers popping out of the garden beds all over your yard!